Jones-HM/IGI-Editor/README.md

 ### IGI Editor License Key:
 This editor requires _license key_ to run contact via _email_ or _discord_ and mention your **Username** to identify yourself.</br>
-And within no time you will get your  _license key_ to use Editor.</br>
+And now you can generate Key from KeyGen for your editor for free.</br>

 ### IGI Editor demo limit:
 This editor only offers _3 Levels_, and some features are disabled at the moment like **3D/Resource/Compiler/PlayerProfile editor.**</br>